My Quiet Kitchen

 • Baking Tips

-• Can I freeze oat flour cookies?
+• Can I freeze the cookies?

 • Recipe Video

-• 📖 Recipe
+• Recipe

 • 💬 Comments

-Considering there are about 101 ways to make a peanut butter cookie, I wanted to create one that best reflects my cookie philosophy - secretly healthier than most cookies but so tasty no one will even know!
+Considering there are about 101 ways to make a peanut butter cookie, I wanted to create one that best reflects my cookie philosophy - secretly healthier than most cookies but so delicious no one will even know!

 These peanut butter cookies are perfect because they're: